Hermotimos/rpg_hub/README.md

 Contains news and surveys for organizational purposes (next meetings, changes in rules etc.).
 ### rules app
 Contains set of rules for the live RPG games.
 Some of which are accessible based on permissions granted by the 'game master' user(s).
+### history app
+Contains timeline and chronicle sections serving as quest-logs and ongoing biographies for individual players.
+### knowledge app
+Contains knowledge units (packets) attributed to individual players base on their biographies and skillsets.
+### prosoponomikon app
+[In development] Contains set of player & non-player characters known to individual players as per biographies and participated game events.
+### toponomikon app
+Contains set of places known to individual players as per biographies and participated game events.
+### imaginarion app
+Pictures with description used by other apps.
+### reload app
+Quick links to re-saving of certain models whose alphabetical order depends on fields modified in overriden save() method or for firing up signals.

 ## Status
 TODO: